-The loan portfolio audit enables stakeholders to understand the risks inherent in a financial service provider’s loan portfolio, and the systems and procedures used to mitigate this risk.
+The loan portfolio audit (LPA) enables stakeholders to understand the risks inherent in a financial service provider’s loan portfolio, and the systems and procedures used to mitigate this risk.

 The loan portfolio audit is intended to help interested stakeholders to: